 Students who wish to pursue postgraduate degrees in the health care professions should visit the premedical advising office in Room 102, Hood House for additional information on requirements for specific professional schools.
 Call (603) 862-2064 or visit the program’s Web page at www.unh.edu/premed-advising.
 The following elective courses will be helpful in preparing for admission to post-baccalaureate programs in the health professions and for their required aptitude examinations: BMCB 702, ZOOL 518, ZOOL 625/626, BMCB 605, BMCB 751/752, ANSC 511/512.

 Biology teacher certification for students preparing to teach high school biology may be obtained through the Department of Education’s five-year, undergraduate-graduate degree program.
 Students are required to take EDUC 500 (preferably in the sophomore year), earn a bachelor’s degree in one of the biological sciences, and complete a fifth year, which includes an internship and coursework leading to a master’s degree in education.
 General science certification for students preparing to teach science in middle and junior high schools can be obtained through the Department of Education’s general science certification program.
 For further information, see Education, or contact the Department of Education’s teacher education coordinator.

-A biology minor may be earned by completing the following requirements: 1) BIOL 411-412 or PBIO 412 and ZOOL 412; 2) one course from each of the three major organism groups: a) animals (ANSC or ZOOL courses), b) microbes (MICR courses), and c) plants (PBIO courses); 3) two additional biological science courses at the 600-700 level.
+A biology minor may be earned by completing the following requirements: 1) BIOL 411-412 or PBIO 412 and ZOOL 412; 2) one course from each of the three major organism groups: a) animal/zoology courses, b) microbiology courses, and c) plant biology courses; 3) two additional biological science courses at the 600-700 level.

-Students interested in a biology major or minor should contact the Biology Program Office, (603) 862-1452.
+Students interested in a biology major or minor should contact the Department of Biological Sciences, (603) 862-3205.